Wrap Up Your Reading Workshop and Make Summer Reading Plans

 For Barnes and Noble's summer reading program, students can earn a free book for every eight books they read if they keep track on their B&N Summer Reading Passport.
 You can also download reading activity kits for both parents and educators.

-Encourage Your Students to Join the Scholastic Summer Challenge!
+Encourage Your Students to Join the Scholastic Summer Reading Challenge!

-The Scholastic Summer Challenge is a free, Web-based program that helps kids find great books and provides a fun, multimedia platform where they can discover new authors and books, and keep motivated to read all summer long.
+The Scholastic Summer Reading Challenge is a free, Web-based program that helps kids find great books and provides a fun, multimedia platform where they can discover new authors and books and keep motivated to read all summer long.
 This is by far the most comprehensive summer reading experience for your students.
 Teachers can register their classes and then let the students choose books they want to read and log their reading minutes at the Scholastic Summer Reading Challenge headquarters.